In the beginning

 - Site to Site VPNs via Wireguard is not supported by Unifi Network Software

-- Effectively dead if parts fail
+- Entire systems dead if parts fail

-- VMWare
+- VMware

 - Just sucked lol